 - Soil pest problems.
 Select materials that control diseases, insects, and nematodes that pose a potential threat to production in individual fields; i.e., know a field's history of pest infestations in order to use only those seed treatment pesticides that are warranted.
 Applying unneeded seed treatment products will increase costs with no offsetting increased return.
 Click here for seed treatment materials to use for common seed- and soil-borne pests.
 Be aware that using the proper fungicide seed treatment is the most important issue to consider. - First line of defense.
 Seed treatments will ensure that the effect of early-season pests are minimized and that an intended stand and maximum early-season growth are realized so that the advantage from planting early is realized.
-It is important to remember that a failed stand from early planting cannot be replaced, only replanted.
+It is important to remember that a failed stand from early planting cannot be replaced, only replanted at a later date with subsequent yield penalty.